-Projects funded with the county's HOME dollars may additionally seek County American Rescue Plan (APRA) funding for capital costs.
+Projects funded with the county's HOME dollars may additionally seek County American Rescue Plan (ARPA) funding for capital costs.
 Funding for operation costs may also include allocation of county ESG funding.
 For both capital and operation costs, development teams would apply separately in funding rounds to follow.

-The county will give preference to projects targeting general occupancy tenants.
-The County will set aside 15% of the total allocation for CHDO use, \$239,535.
+The County will set aside 15% of the total allocation for CHDO use, \$231,962.